inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 ## Separate import per layer
 Imports always should reference to only one specific layer.
 This avoids problems with bundlers.
-Problem: Imagine there was a `index.ts` in the root of the `Packages/Common/Translation` module, which is exporting domain, native and web stuff.
+Problem: Imagine there was a `index.ts` in the root of the `packages/common/translation` module, which is exporting domain, native and web stuff.
 If we would import things from this `index.ts` file into our mobile app, we had unwanted dependencies to web components and likely to additional web libraries.
-Therefore it is important to import things from `.../Domain`, `.../Native` or `.../Web` folders, where the corresponding `index.ts` file exports their public module layer's api.
+Therefore it is important to import things from `.../domain`, `.../ui` or `.../infrastructure` folders directly.
+These folders should contain an `index.ts` file to export the corresponding module's public api.

 ## Linting for a unified codebase
 With linting rules all team members have the same understanding of the code style.